-Brachytherapy involves radiation delivered from a tiny source implanted directly into or next to the tumour.
+Brachytherapy is a form of radiation therapy where a sealed radioactive source is placed, inside, on or near the tumour.
+Brachy comes from the Greek word for short.
+It is often thought of as ‘internal radiation therapy’.
 These sources produce gamma-rays, which have the same effect on cancer cells as X-rays.
 This treatment reduces damage to surrounding healthy tissue, thereby limiting side effects.

 There are two main types of brachytherapy: low dose rate (LDR) and high dose rate (HDR).

 Low dose rate brachytherapy can be thought of as ‘take-away’ radiation.
 Small radioactive ‘seeds’ are permanently implanted near or in the tumour.
 These stay permanently in place, releasing small amounts of radiation over several weeks or months.
 Most commonly in Australia and New Zealand, this technique is used for treating localised prostate cancers.
 Men can get back to their usual activities within a day or two of having the ‘seeds’ inserted.

 High dose rate brachytherapy is based on similar principles to that of low dose rate brachytherapy, but the delivery is a bit different.
 Firstly, the radioactive sources are removed from the patient at the end of each treatment session.
 Secondly, the radiation sources deliver a more intense but short-lived dose of radiation during each of several (usually 1–3) sessions.
 HDR brachytherapy is used for more high-risk but localised prostate cancers and gynaecological cancers, amongst others.
 HDR brachytherapy is often given in conjunction with External Beam Radiation Therapy (EBRT).